Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Application to geospatial data

 \section{Application to geospatial data}

 In this section, we demonstrate how vineyard distance can bring a unique perspective when comparing geospatial datasets.
-A typical dataset of interest is a set of geographic units and a scalar value associated to each unit (e.g. county boundaries and Democratic vote share).
+A typical dataset of interest is a set of geographic units and a scalar value associated to each unit (e.g. counties and their Democratic vote share in a recent election).
 The data is simplified into a \textbf{dual graph} $G = (V_G, E_G)$, wherein each vertex represents a geographic unit, and edges connect vertices if units are adjacent.
 The scalar values then become a function on the vertices of the dual graph and thus can be used to compute a sublevel set filtration per Section~\ref{sec:vertexbased}.
 For the remainder of this section, we focus on $0$-dimensional persistent homology.